‘Days Of Our Lives’ Spoilers: Stefano On The Run, Is Marlena Bait?

 — Days of our Lives (@nbcdays) January 24, 2017

 Days fans know from a previous Days of Our Lives spoilers discussion that even if they do catch the man with nine lives, Rafe has his work cut out for him in terms of Hope’s freedom.
 Hope escaped from prison after her life was threatened by fellow inmates.
 Now, Hope is struggling for her life at Eric’s farmhouse after being on the run.
-Eric, who was released from prison, is hiding out in his farmhouse, outside of Salem, and the two shared both issues they had from their pasts before Hope became sick with a high fever.
-That said, Eric is doing the best he can to ensure that Hope has the best of health as she fights to stay in good condition.
+Eric, who was released from prison, is hiding out at his farmhouse outside of Salem, and the two shared issues they had from their pasts before Hope became sick with a high fever.
+That said, Eric is doing the best he can to care for Hope as she fights to stay in good health.

-What do you think about the latest spoilers about Days of Our Lives?
-Are we heading towards an epic finale?
+What do you think about the latest Days of Our Lives spoilers?
+Are we heading toward an epic finale?

 [Featured Image by NBC]